 - are easily accessible by public transport, walking and cycling; - would not have a demonstrably harmful impact on the character of the surrounding area or the amenities of nearby residential properties and other uses; - If in a town centre location, would not be situated within a primary retail frontage; and - are designed to be accessible by people with disabilities.

-Policy CS11 of the Local Plan (Core Strategy) states, amongst other things:- supporting the plans of NHS Barnet and from 2013 its successor bodies (including GP Consortiums) to deliver modern primary and community care and to commission other health care services."
+Policy CS11 of the Local Plan (Core Strategy) states, amongst other things:-

 "Policy CS11 - Improving health and well being in Barnet.
 We will improve health and well-being in Barnet by: